It's Time to Pull Together

 So what can we do about it?

 BEFORE FIRES HAPPEN

 Let's make our homes and communities "fire safe" by clearing flammable material from around structures.
-Let's support efforts to thin dense young second-growth timber plantations.
+Let's support efforts to thin second-growth timber plantations and overly dense forest stands.
 Let's encourage land managers to carefully utilize prescribed fire at the right time and place to reduce fuels.
 Most of all we must collectively start to take climate change seriously.